 Before ending this section, it is important to emphasize that explicit expressions of generating functions in \eref{gen-1-1}, \eref{gen-1-2} and \eref{gen-a-1} rely on the choice of loop momentum $\ell$.
-For the convenient in subsequent discussions, unless explicitly stated, we adopt the convention that $K_0=0$.
+For the convenience of subsequent discussions, unless explicitly stated, we adopt the convention that $K_0=0$.